VR-25/acc/README.md

 ACC daemon applies dedicated settings for specific devices (e.g., MTK, Asus, 1+7pro) to prevent charging switch issues.
 These settings are in `acc/oem-custom.sh`.

-Note: switches that fail to disable charging are automatically blacklisted.
+Note: also refer to `DEFAULT CONFIGURATION (switch_delay)` for charging switch issues.

 ### Custom Max Charging Voltage And Current Limits